‘THE DEADLY ASSASSIN’

 The original DVD special features were as follows.
 There was the making-of documentary called ‘The Matrix Revisited’ with behind-the-scenes cast and crew interviews.
 There were also two featurettes including ‘The Gallifreyan Candidate’ and ‘The Frighten Factor’.
 There was also a photo gallery of the story.
 There was a stereo sound audio mix option for the story and a DVD audio commentary with Tom Baker, Bernard Horsfall and producer Phillip Hinchcliffe.
 There was an info-text commentary option to enjoy; the ‘Radio Times Listings’ PDF of the story; and a ‘coming soon’ trailer for ‘Delta and the Bannermen’ with Sylvester McCoy and Bonnie Langford.
 There was also an Easter Egg which happened to be a continuity announcement for ‘The Deadly Assassin’ which can now be found the BBC trailers and continuity announcements for ‘The Hand of Fear’ on its Blu-ray disc.

-On Disc 3 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, ‘The Matrix Revisited’ making-of documentary; ‘The Gallifreyan Candidate’ featurette; ‘The Frighten Factor’ featurette; the stereo sound audio mix option for the story and the DVD audio commentary can be found on there.
+On Disc 3 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, ‘The Matrix Revisited’ making-of documentary; ‘The Gallifreyan Candidate’ featurette; ‘The Frighten Factor’ featurette; the stereo sound audio mix option for the story, the DVD audio commentary and the ‘Radio Times Listing’ PDF can be found on there.
 The photo gallery and the info-text commentary option for ‘The Deadly Assassin’ have been updated for 2020 on the Blu-ray.

 The new special features on Blu-ray include the ‘Behind the Sofa’ feature on ‘The Deadly Assassin’ with Tom Baker (the Fourth Doctor), Louise Jameson (Leela) and producer Philip Hinchcliffe as well as Peter Purves (Steven) and Sophie Aldred (Ace).
 There’s also the ‘Dressing Doctor Who’ interview with costume designer James Acheson (taken from ‘The Mutants’ DVD).
 There’s a ‘Nationwide’ interview with Tom Baker and Louise Jameson; BBC trailers and continuity announcements for ‘The Deadly Assassin’ and a ‘coming soon’ trailer for ‘The Face of Evil’ (taken from ‘The Tomb of the Cybermen’, ‘The Three Doctors’ and ‘The Robots of Death’ Special Edition DVDs).
 There’s also a brand-new 5.1 surround sound audio mix option for the story to enjoy.